 - How to open a pomegranate: Opening a pomegranate without damaging all the seeds is very simple.Remove the seeds of the pomegranate by cutting the flower top out (photo 5), then use your thumbs to pry it open (photo 6).

 - The pomegranate icing: Place the seeds in a strainer and crush them to release the juice (photo 7).
 Reduce the juice in a small saucepan on the stove, then pour it into the icing sugar (photo 8).
 Dunk the donuts in the icing (photo 10).

 Photo 9 shows 2 different versions of the icing.
 The one on the left uses the reduced pomegranate syrup.
 It’s not so easy to see in this photo but it is a more vibrant pink colour and the flavour is much better than the right image which uses juice without reducing it first.
 You can see the two colours more obviously in the image below.

 While it always seems to play second fiddle to lemon, orange desserts are just as bright and refreshing in flavour.
-The flavour in these is bold and rich and if you’re an orange lover, you’ll definitely love these orange donuts.
+The flavour in these is bold and rich and if you’re an orange lover, you’ll definitely love these orange doughnuts.